-You may be interested in learning the Bureau of Labor Statistics (BLS) does not estimate the number of career changes the average person is likely to experience in the course of their working lives.
+You may be interested in learning that the Bureau of Labor Statistics (BLS) does not estimate the number of career changes the average person is likely to experience in the course of their working life.
 Why is this so?
-BLS notes a lack of consensus among economists, sociologists, career-guidance and labor market professionals, and statistician entities regarding the definition of “career” and “career changes,” thus forgoing the opportunity to capture such estimates.
+The BLS notes a lack of consensus among economists, sociologists, career guidance and labor market professionals, and statistician entities regarding the definition of "career" and "career changes," thus forgoing the opportunity to capture such estimates.

 A Behavioral Life Coach might ask Rose some exploratory questions to help her identify options she currently has at her disposal, such as: